Hanoi: Education

-Hanoi, as the capital of French Indochina, was home to the first Western-style universities in Indochina, including: Indochina Medical College (1902) – now Hanoi Medical University, Indochina University (1904) – now Hanoi National University (the largest), and École Supérieure des Beaux-Arts de l'Indochine (1925) – now Hanoi University of Fine Art.
+Hanoi, as the capital of French Indochina, was home to the first Western-style universities in Indochina, including Indochina Medical College (1902) – now Hanoi Medical University - HMU, Indochina University (1904) – now Vietnam National University - VNU (Hanoi) (the largest), and École Supérieure des Beaux-Arts de l'Indochina (1925) – now Vietnam University of Fine Art - VNUFA (Hanoi).

-After the Communist Party of Vietnam took control of Hanoi in 1954, many new universities were built, among them, Hanoi University of Science and Technology, still the largest technical university in Vietnam.
+After the Communist Party of Vietnam took control of Hanoi in 1954, many new universities were built, most prominently the Hanoi University of Science and Technology.
 Recently ULIS (University of Languages and International Studies) was rated as one of the top universities in south-east Asia for languages and language studies at the undergraduate level.
 Other universities that are not part of Vietnam National University or Hanoi University include Hanoi School for Public Health, Hanoi School of Agriculture, Electric Power University and University of Transport and Communications.

-Hanoi is the largest center of education in Vietnam.
-It is estimated that 62% of the scientists in the whole country are living and working in Hanoi.
-Admissions to undergraduate study are through entrance examinations, which are conducted annually and open to everyone (who has successfully completed his/her secondary education) in the country.
+It is estimated that 62% of the scientists in Vietnam are living and working in Hanoi.
+Admission to undergraduate study is through entrance examinations, which are conducted annually and open to everyone who has successfully completed their secondary education in the country.
 The majority of universities in Hanoi are public, although in recent years a number of private universities have begun operation.
-Thăng Long University, founded in 1988, by Vietnamese mathematics professors in Hanoi and France was the first private university in Vietnam.
+Thăng Long University, founded in 1988 by Vietnamese mathematics professors in Hanoi and France, was the first private university in Vietnam.
 Because many of Vietnam's major universities are located in Hanoi, students from other provinces (especially in the northern part of the country) wishing to enter university often travel to Hanoi for the annual entrance examination.
-Such events usually take place in June and July, during which a large number of students and their families converge on the city for several weeks around the intense examination period.
-In recent years, these entrance exams have been centrally coordinated by the Ministry of Education, but entrance requirements are decided independently by each university.
+Such events usually take place in June and July, during which a large number of students and their families converge on the city for several weeks around the intense examination periods.
+In recent years, these entrance exams have been coordinated by the Ministry of Education, but entrance requirements are decided independently by each university.

 Although there are state owned kindergartens, there are also many private ventures that serve both local and international needs.
 Pre-tertiary (elementary and secondary) schools in Hanoi are generally state run, but there are also some independent schools.
 Education is equivalent to the K–12 system in the U.S., with elementary school between grades 1 and 5, middle school (or junior high) between grades 6 and 9, and high school from grades 10 to 12.
-There are several specialised school (or high school for the gifted) in Hanoi where excellent students in Hanoi attend.
-Some schools include:
+There are several specialised schools (also known as high schools for the gifted) in Hanoi where students with the most academic prowess attend.